jhspetersson/fselect/README.md

 Or by owner's or group's name:

     fselect path, user, group from /home/user where user = mike or group = mike

+Finally limit the results:

+    fselect name from /home/user/samples limit 5

 ### Columns and expression fields